Health and Safety Volunteer Opportunities

 Congress on Health and Safety

 The Congress on Health and Safety meets monthly to discuss issues and develop strategies to effectively address the multitude of health and safety issues that nurses and others in health care face in their daily work lives.
-Strategies include collectively working to develop position papers, prepare articles for publication, prepare and deliver testimony at Legislative hearings and speak at meetings and conferences within the area of their health and safety interest and expertise.
-Members become energized by each others enthusiasm.
-They believe that their efforts are valuable and useful toward increasing the awareness of members and others to unsafe conditions and their ability to change working conditions for the better.
+Strategies include collectively working to develop position papers, preparing articles for publication, preparing and delivering testimony at Legislative hearings, and speaking at meetings and conferences within the area of their health and safety interest and expertise.
+Members become energized by each other’s enthusiasm.
+They believe their efforts are valuable and helpful in raising awareness among members and others about unsafe conditions, as well as in improving working conditions.

 Workplace Violence and Abuse Prevention Task Force

-The Workplace Violence Task Force addresses issues of violence against nurses and other health care workers through education, contract language and meeting with law enforcement and court personnel.
+The Workplace Violence Task Force addresses issues of violence against nurses and other health care workers through education, contract language, and meetings with law enforcement and court personnel.
 Members may choose to participate in task forces without standing for election.
 For more information, visit our Workplace Violence & Abuse Prevention page.

 Emergency Preparedness Task Force

-The Emergency Preparedness Task Force is working to assure that members are informed as to emergency plans in the facilities where they work and are involved as plans develop.
+The Emergency Preparedness Task Force is working to ensure that members are informed as to emergency plans in the facilities where they work and are involved as plans develop.
 Members may choose to participate in task forces without standing for election.
-For more information visit our Emergency Preparedness Volunteer page.
+For more information, visit our Emergency Preparedness Volunteer page.

 Safe Patient Handling & Mobility Task Force

-The Safe Patient Handling & Mobility Task Force is made up of MNA members who attend monthly meetings to discuss and develop legislation, educational, training and nursing initiatives to get the word out about safe patient handling methods, ergonomics and lifting devices.
+The Safe Patient Handling & Mobility Task Force, comprised of MNA members, convenes monthly to discuss and develop legislation, educational materials, training programs, and nursing initiatives aimed at promoting awareness of safe patient handling methods, ergonomics, and lifting devices.
 For more information, visit our Safe Patient Handling & Mobility page.